-As a participant in federal Title IV financial aid programs, Tennessee College of Applied Technology - Dickson s required to make certain information available to students and the public.
-In fulfillment of that requirement, the following Consumer Information about Tennessee College of Applied Technology - Dickson, its Extension Campuses and Instructional Service Centers is available for review in the Student Handbook, on the College website www.tcatdickson.edu or from the Student Services office, as indicated.
+As a participant in federal Title IV financial aid programs, the Tennessee College of Applied Technology is required to make certain information available to students and the public.
+In fulfillment of that requirement, the following Consumer Information about the Tennessee College of Applied Technology, its Extension Campuses, and Instructional Service Centers is available for review in the Student Handbook, on the College website, or from the Student Services office, as indicated.
 Information is also available to current or prospective students and employees upon request.
 An outline of available information is distributed to all students each year in the Fall term.